blbadger/blbadger.github.io/3-body-problem.md

 p2_start = np.array([0, 0, 0])
 v2_start = np.array([-3, 0, 0])
 ```

-Plotting the trajectories of p2 and p3, we have
+Plotting the trajectories of p2 and p3,

 ![3 body image]({{https://blbadger.github.io}}/3_body_problem/two_body_1.png)

 This plot looks much more regular!
 The trajectories form periodic orbits that, like other two body trajectories, lie along a plane.
 We can do some fancy rotation in three dimensional space by changing using a second loop after our array-filling loop to show this.

 ```python
 ...

 for t in range(360):